Jonathan Edwards Collection

 Jonathan Edwards, among the foremost theologians and philosophers of his time, was born in East Windsor, Connecticut, on October 5, 1703.
 He attended Yale College and graduated with a Bachelor of Arts in 1720.
 Upon leaving Yale, he succeeded his grandfather, Solomon Stoddard, as minister of the Congregationalist Church at Northampton, Massachusetts from 1726 to 1750.
 There he became known as an evangelical preacher and stern Calvinist, helping inspire the "Great Awakening" of the 1740s.
 His writings, which were widely circulated, included A Faithful Narrative and Sinners in the Hands of an Angry God.
 In 1751 he became a missionary to the Mahican and Mohawk Indians at Stockbridge, Massachusetts, and minister to the English congregation there.
 While at Stockbridge he continued writing treatises that expounded his theology, including Freedom of the Will and The End for Which God Created the World.
 In 1757, he accepted an offer to become the president of the College of New Jersey, now Princeton University.
 In March 1758 he received a smallpox inoculation which proved to be infected, and died.

 The collection consists of the great majority of Edwards' surviving manuscripts including over one thousand sermons, private theological and philosophical notebooks, correspondence, printed materials, and artifacts.
-Currently, only a portion of the Jonathan Edwards Collection is available online.

 History of the Collection